 How to Evaluate the Nutrition Headlines

-When reading the headlines, here are a many things I like to think about:
+When reading the headlines, here are many things I like to think about:

-- Are they looking only at death rates?
-Spoiler alert: almost nothing changes death rate.
+- Are the authors looking only at death rates?
+Spoiler alert: almost nothing changes the death rate.
 This is inherently biased.

 - Are they making broad, sweeping claims?